rolling-scopes/site/readme/end-to-end-testing.md

 ### 👀 Real-time Browsing via Specified Engine

-You can even browse the websites using current engine.
+You can browse websites using a specific rendering engine.
 To do that, please use command:

 ```
 npx playwright open -b webkit rs.school